 - Lasting loss of appetite or rapid weight loss of five pounds in a week

 - Loose bowel movements (diarrhea) 4 times a day or loose bowel movements with lack of strength or a feeling of being dizzy

 - Decreased urine

-- Rash that is not relieved by prescribed medicines
+- A new rash or a rash that is not relieved by prescribed medicines

-- Painful, red, or swollen areas on your hands or feet.
+- Painful, red, or swollen areas on your hands or feet